dzhavat/dzhavat.github.io/_posts/posts/2023-11-13-lint-rule-for-self-closing-tags-in-angular.md

 Since we had the `angular-eslint` package already in our `package.json`, the configuration was as simple as adding the rule to an ESLint config file.

-A couple of things worth mentioning about our project setup is that we have a monorepo managed by [Nx](https://nx.dev/), where we have two main apps and more than hundred libs (all of which have their own ESLint configs that inherit from the on root).
-We ended up configuring this lint rule in the root ESLint config.
+A couple of things worth mentioning about our project setup is that we have a monorepo managed by [Nx](https://nx.dev/), where we have two main apps and more than hundred libs (all of which have their own ESLint configs that inherit from root).
+We ended up adding the lint rule to the root ESLint config.

 The configuration itself ended up like this: